What's next: Health care 'vote-a-rama' and the end game

 What's the end game?

+As of Wednesday night, Republicans had not announced what final legislation they planned to vote on.

-It’s not certain, but the most prominent idea being floated right now is a "skinny repeal" bill that would eliminate Obamacare’s requirements that individuals buy insurance and employers provide it, along with the law’s medical device tax.
+The most prominent idea being floated right now is a "skinny repeal" bill that would eliminate Obamacare’s requirements that individuals buy insurance and employers provide it, along with the law’s medical-device tax.

 The bill would be compiled through amendments in the "Vote-a-Rama," possibly in a substitute amendment at the end that's backed by Senate leaders.